So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 I want to be clear about Life of Fred: While it is described as a Christian series, we are a secular homeschooling family and haven’t had any problems using the fairly few spiritual references we’ve found as talking points about what different people believe, which we like to do anyway.

-In addition to our heavy focus on real-world math, and Fred as Sarah’s interested throughout the year, we also agreed to review a middle- and high-school video/animation-based tutoring series for math and science called Uzinggo.
-You’ll hear more about that later, but at an early glance, Sarah and I think it’s pretty cool!
+In addition to our heavy focus on real-world math, and Fred as Ashar’s interested throughout the year, we also agreed to review a middle- and high-school video/animation-based tutoring series for math and science called Uzinggo.
+You’ll hear more about that later, but at an early glance, Ashar and I think it’s pretty cool!

 Well, obviously, one of our key focuses this year will be the biology we pick up from Life of Fred!